 People often ask how a woman can end up in an abusive relationship — and this red flag is often one of the sneakiest culprits out there.

-A clear sign of love turning into smothering is that often times the when someone is smothering you, the object of their attention is usually themselves — their needs, expectations and how they want things to be.
+A clear sign of love turning into smothering is when the object of their attention is usually themselves — their needs, expectations and how they want things to be.

 Some other red flags of smothering include:

 In a healthy relationship, both parties are two separate individuals who are free to make their own choices.
 Having a partner along for the ride provides someone you can bounce ideas off of and will support you regardless of what you choose because they want you to be happy.

 In an unhealthy relationship, your partner will constantly have an opinion (usually always negative) about the smallest decisions you’re making.
 While this might seem like they’re trying to get you to be the best version of yourself at first, you’ll soon find the critiques constant and more damaging as time goes on.